holoviz-dev/pyctdev/README.md

 project developers know what they are doing, but it's less obvious to occasional developers.

-pyct ensures the dependencies required to develop a project are obvious, and encourages developers to keep them up to date (e.g. by testing `doit develop_install` on neutral CI machines).
+pyctdev ensures the dependencies required to develop a project are obvious, and encourages developers to keep them up to date (e.g. by testing `doit develop_install` on neutral CI machines).

-pyct also tries to capture how developers set up their environment.
+pyctdev also tries to capture how developers set up their environment.
 E.g. dependencies installed by conda, with a `python setup.py develop --no-deps` on top.